awslabs/mountpoint-s3/doc/LOGGING.md

 When running `mount-s3` in foreground mode (the `-f, --foreground` command-line argument), Mountpoint will emit logs to stdout in addition to syslog or any configured log directory (see below).

+> [!NOTE]
+> If you are using [Mountpoint for Amazon S3 CSI Driver](https://github.com/awslabs/mountpoint-s3-csi-driver/), logs will be written to the syslog on the underlying node.
+> Follow [Mountpoint CSI Driver's LOGGING.md guide](https://github.com/awslabs/mountpoint-s3-csi-driver/blob/main/docs/LOGGING.md) to learn about how to get logs for both Mountpoint and the driver itself.

 ## Logging to a file

 You can direct logs to a file instead of syslog by providing a destination directory using the `-l, --log-directory` command-line argument with `mount-s3`.